The following reporting is required for all projects approved and financed by Nopef

 The incurred project costs should be summarised on Nopef’s cost-reporting form, which can be downloaded below.

-The cost reporting must be signed and controlled by an authorised auditor.
+The cost reporting must be controlled by an authorised auditor and a separate signed auditor report is to be submitted by regular mail.
 Refer to the instructions for cost reporting.

 A written status report covering the reporting period in question is required for all fund disbursements.